Breakthrough Shrines Workshop – My 2005 Notes

 The shrine elements

-In the very back, I have a moon-and-black-bird image that I created for one of my websites.
+In the very back, I used a moon-and-black-bird image that I’d created for one of my history websites.
 The bird represents the Morrighan, of Irish mythological history.
 She is one of the Tuatha De Danann, also called fairies.

-The flowers and elements of the green world were drawn with a zero point Rapidograph, and painted with Dr. Ph.
+The flowers and elements of the green world were drawn with a zero-point Rapidograph (any fine-point, waterproof pen—like a Sharpie—will work fine).
+Then, I painted it with Dr. Ph.
 Martin’s concentrated watercolors.
-These were scanned and printed on a heavy matte paper.
+I scanned the art and printed it in full color on heavy matte paper.

-These pieces (two per shrine) were glued, diorama-style, using tabs I left on the sides of the art, when I trimmed it.
+These pieces (two per shrine) were glued, diorama-style, using tabs I’d left on the sides of the art when I trimmed it.

 Next, I trimmed and glued bits of moss and dried natural flowers in the shrines.
 I used Aleene’s Tacky Glue for this.